Michael Della Rocca

 Michael Angelo Della Rocca (born 1962) is Sterling Professor of Philosophy at Yale University and a specialist in early modern philosophy, especially Spinoza, and in metaphysics.

 Education and career

-Della Rocca earned his B.A. at Harvard University and his Ph.D. at the University of California, Berkeley under the supervision of Benson Mates.
+Della Rocca earned his B.A. at Harvard University and his Ph.D. at the University of California, Berkeley under the supervision of Wallace Matson.
 He joined the Yale faculty in 1991, and was promoted to Sterling Professor in 2021.
 Among his doctoral students is Yitzhak Melamed.

 From 2001 to 2010, Della Rocca served as the chair of Yale's Department of Philosophy, where he played a crucial role in transforming the department from a state of "disarray" to one of the leading philosophy programs in the United States.
 During his tenure, he focused on strategic faculty appointments and fostering interdisciplinary collaboration, significantly improving the department's national and international reputation.
 He is also known for his mentorship of graduate students, encouraging them to develop their own philosophical views and engage critically with his work.